Mushinako/Advent-of-Code-2020/Day 13/analysis.md

 ### The Smart Way

-While one can try all numbers between `1000` and `1100`, it's quite tedious.
-It is said that when asked about the calculation, Han said that he first calculated `70 * 2 + 21 * 4 + 15 * 3 = 269`; he then kept adding `105` until the number is
-`1000-1100`, and `1004` is the only answer.
+While one can try all numbers between `1000` and `1100`, it's quite tedious, especially when the range of possible answers is very large.
+It is said that when asked about the calculation, Han said that he first calculated `70 * 2 + 21 * 4 + 15 * 3 = 269`; he then kept adding `105` until the number is `1000-1100`, and `1004` is the only answer.